LATEST STORIES:

 On Tuesday they tried to speak during the council meeting, and that’s when things escalated.

-City staff are expected to put together a report on the policy around signs in council chambers.
+On the other hand, city staff are expected to put together a report on policy around signs in council chambers.

 The Canadian Constitution Foundation says they don’t know what will come from this report but they previously sent a letter to the city to voluntarily repeal the policy and if the city doesn’t they’ll take legal action in the coming weeks.